Know & share our proud Democratic Party history.

-From developing a social safety net through Social Security, Medicare, Medicaid, Head Start and other programs; protecting workers rights; establishing policies that support and grow a middle class; reducing poverty; improving our health & environment; and protecting the rights of women and minorities, The Democratic Party is proud to have accomplished so much.
+From developing a social safety net through Social Security, Medicare, Medicaid, Head Start and other programs; protecting workers rights and voters' rights; establishing policies that support and grow a middle class; reducing poverty; improving our health & environment; and protecting the rights of women and minorities, The Democratic Party is proud to have accomplished these things.

 President Franklin Roosevelt on the '2nd bill of rights' after the Great Depression & World War II calling for the establishment an American standard of living higher than ever known before.
 "True individual freedom cannot exist without economic security and independence.
 Necessitous men are not free men."